TurboMiki/ProjektTelemedycyna/README.md

 * One server witch runs on PC

 For any program to work correctly You may have to create directory named "zdjecia" for PC client or "shots" for RPI client for script to store images.
+Additionally in server script you may want to change path to model.